swiskacper/inPostRecruitmentTask/readme.md

 ## Overview

-The ProductsApp API is a Spring Boot application that provides RESTful endpoints for managing discount policies, calculating order prices, and retrieving product information.
+This project is a Spring Boot application that provides RESTful endpoints for managing discount policies, calculating order prices, and retrieving product information.
 The API includes the following functionalities:

 1. **Discount Policy Management**: CRUD operations for discount policies.
 2. **Order Price Calculation**: Calculation of total order prices with discounts.